g1stavo/coin-hunter/README.md

 Why?
 =============

 This was our second and final project for the Operational System class at my university.
-We fixed Threads, mutual exclusion and process scheduling concepts by a simulation of coin hunter dogs competition.
+We fixed Threads, mutual exclusion and process scheduling concepts by developing a simulation of coin hunter dogs competition.